Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Introduction to the Kuramoto model under Koopman's perspective

 \subsection{Different descriptions for the Kuramoto model}

 First of all, we provide more precise descriptions of the Kuramoto model.
-Note that we define a more general form of the model than the original one~\cite{Kuramoto1975} and even more general than the Kuramoto-Sakaguchi model (or Sakaguchi-Kuramoto model if preferred)~\cite{Sakaguchi1986}.
+Note that we define a more general form of the model than the original one~\cite{Kuramoto1975} and the Kuramoto-Sakaguchi model (or Sakaguchi-Kuramoto model if preferred)~\cite{Sakaguchi1986}, where $\alpha_{jk} = \alpha$ for all $j,k$.
 To highlight the original contribution of Kuramoto, we will stick to the name ``Kuramoto model''. \begin{definition} The Kuramoto model is an initial value problem of dimension $N$ such that, for $\theta_j:\mathscr{T} \to E$ with $\mathscr{T}, E \subset \mathbb{R}$,

-where $t\in \mathscr{T}$, $\sigma, \omega_j, W_{jk} \in \mathbb{R}$ and $\pi/2 < \alpha_{jk} \leq \pi/2$ for all $j,k$ with $W_{jj} = 0$, $\alpha_{jj} = 0$ for all $j$. \end{definition} \begin{remark} In the definition, we set $W_{jj} = 0$, $\alpha_{jj} = 0$ for all $j$ without loss of generality.
+where $t\in \mathscr{T}$, $\omega_j, W_{jk} \in \mathbb{R}$ and $-\pi/2 < \alpha_{jk} \leq \pi/2$ for all $j,k$ with $W_{jj} = 0$, $\alpha_{jj} = 0$ for all $j$. \end{definition} \begin{remark} In the definition, we set $W_{jj} = 0$, $\alpha_{jj} = 0$ for all $j$ without loss of generality.
 Indeed, consider that $W_{jj} \neq 0$, $\alpha_{jj} \neq 0$ for all $j$.
 Then, Eq.~\eqref{eq:thetakur} can be expressed as

 which means that the self-interaction term $W_{jj}\sin(\alpha_{jj})$ only acts as a shift to the natural frequency and one can always redefine $\omega_j$ as $\omega_j - W_{jj}\sin(\alpha_{jj})$ without loss of generality.
-Note also that we could absorb the coupling constant in $W$, but it is useful to control the global weight of the interactions, which can be proportional to $1/N$. \end{remark} \begin{lemma} There exists a constant $a > 0$ such that the Kuramoto model possesses a unique solution $\theta_1(t),...,\theta_N(t)$ on $t\in[-a, a]$. \end{lemma} \begin{proof} By the fundamental existence-uniqueness theorem~\cite[p.74]{Perko2001}, it is sufficient to show that the partial derivatives of
+Note also that we could absorb the coupling constant in $W$, but it is useful to control the global weight of the interactions, which can be proportional to $1/N$. \end{remark} \begin{lemma} There exists a constant $a > 0$ such that the Kuramoto model possesses a unique solution $\theta_1(t),...,\theta_N(t)$ on $t\in[-a, a]$. \end{lemma} \begin{proof} By the fundamental existence-uniqueness Thm.~\cite[p.74]{Perko2001}, it is sufficient to show that the partial derivatives of

 forming the vector field $\bm f = (f_1,...,f_N)$ of the model exist and are continuous.
 For all $j,\ell$, recalling that $W_{jj}=0$ and $\alpha_{jj} = 0$, the partial derivatives are